-Just tap on the section menu and choose as before “Add tasks via email” to generate a unique email address.
+Just tap on the “…” icon next to a section’s name and choose as before, “Add tasks via email” to generate a unique email address.

-You can use hashtags to specify parameters of a newly created task.
-Simply type # and a parameter right after it in the email subject.
+You can use hashtags to specify the parameters of a newly created task.
+Type # and a parameter right after it in the email subject.

 The list of available hashtags:

-Do you want to set up an exact date with e.g. a day or an hour?
-Here you will find a few examples, how to do this:
+Do you want to set up an exact date, e.g., a day or an hour?
+Here you will find a few examples of how to do this:

 The order of hashtags is not important.

 You don’t have to write the whole project/section/tag/user name.
-The system will recognise the right parameter if you type the first three letters of it.
-Of course, the name has to be unique, so that the system can distinguish it.
+The system will recognize the correct parameter if you type the first three letters.
+Of course, the name has to be unique so that the system can distinguish it.

 If you want to add your task to the bottom of the list, you can easily do it.